 Employer contributions are based each year on an independent actuarial valuation with METRO, the Plan sponsor, funding 100 percent of the requirement.
 Contribution requirements are established at the beginning of each year and is based on the prior year financial, actuarial, and demographic performance.
-Contributions have decreased in 2021 and 2020 and increased in 2019.
+Contributions have decreased in 2022, 2021 and 2020.